-Note: The MOG2005 image maps were generated using the same procedures as the MODIS Mosaic of Antarctica 2003-2004 (MOA2004) Image Map data set.
+Note: The image maps in this data set were generated using the same procedures as in the MODIS Mosaic of Antarctica 2003-2004 (MOA2004) Image Map and the MODIS Mosaic of Antarctica 2008-2009 (MOA2009) Image Map data sets.
 The following sections outline the key steps used to create the mosaics, ancillary data, and corresponding coastline and ice edge maps for Greenland.
 Additional detail is available in the Data Acquisition Methods section of the MOA2004 documentation.